SvenTiigi/WhatsNewKit/README.md

 let inMemoryWhatsNewVersionStore = InMemoryWhatsNewVersionStore()
 ```

-If you already have a specific implementation to store user related settings like Realm or Core Data you can easily adopt your existing implementation to the `WhatsNewVersionStore`.
+If you already have a specific implementation to store user related settings like Realm or Core Data you can easily adopt your existing implementation to the `WhatsNewVersionStore` protocol.

 ## WhatsNew